 To ensure you stay current on major economic and interest rate developments, follow ADM on Twitter, Facebook and LinkedIn.
 We provide periodic breakdowns of FOMC meetings and major economic news that impacts businesses, so you can stay informed.

 In addition, if you want to be sure your business cash is 100% protected and working for you in these uncertain times, give us a call.
-Marketplace Banking™ by ADM ensures your company gets the MOST safety and the MOST return for your business deposits.
+Marketplace Banking™ by ADM ensures your company gets safety and competitive returns for your business deposits.